Mind Games Camp (radio transcript)

 Sneak Peek of Probe Lectures

-Here are snippets from lectures of four of our Probe Mind Games instructors, speaking on the Biology of Human Uniqueness, LGBT, Islam, and Nietzsche for Beginners:
+Here are snippets from lectures of four of our Probe Mind Games instructors:

 Comments from Alumni, Part 1

-In this article we’re talking about our memorable, life-impacting, week-long summer Mind Games conference.
+This week we’re talking about our memorable, life-impacting, week-long summer Mind Games Camp.
 But you don’t have to take our word for it.
-Consider what some of our alumni have to say.
+Consider what some of our alumni have to say:

 Comments From Alumni, Part 2